Tooth mobility: Periodontal disease

 Periodontal disease is caused by inflammation of the gums and the supporting tissue due to dental plaque.

 Periodontal disease is commonly caused by a build up of plaque on the teeth which contain specific pathological bacteria.
 They produce an inflammatory response that has a negative effect on the bone and supporting tissues that hold the teeth in place.
 One of the effects of periodontal disease is that it causes bone resorption and damage to the supportive tissues.
 This results in a loss of structures to hold the teeth firmly in place and they then become mobile.
 Treatment for periodontal disease can stop the progressive loss of supportive structures but it can not regrow bone to make teeth stable again.

 Periapical pathology

 In cases where periapical pathology is present, teeth also may have increased mobility.
 Severe infection at the apex of a tooth can again result in bone loss and this in turn can cause mobility.
 Depending on the extent of damage the mobility may reduce following endodontic treatment.
 If the mobility is severe or caused by a combination of reasons then mobility may be permanent.

 Osteonecrosis

 Osteonecrosis is a condition in which lack of blood supply causes the bone to die off.
-It mainly presents following radiotherapy to the jaw or as a complication in patients taking specific anti-angiogenic drugs.
+It mainly presents following radiotherapy to the jaw or as a complication in patients taking specific an angiogenesis inhibitor.
 As a result of this necrosis the patient might experience several symptoms including tooth mobility.